2015 Annual Security Report & Fire Safety Report

 The Working Relationship with State and Local Law Enforcement

 Police Officers on the Main Campus work closely with the California Highway Patrol and the Ventura County Sheriff’s Office.
-Both these law enforcement agencies have concurrent jurisdiction on campus and routinely patrol areas immediately adjacent to the campus.
+Both of these law enforcement agencies have concurrent jurisdiction on campus and routinely patrol areas immediately adjacent to the campus.
 The CI Police Chief, as a member of the Ventura County Law Enforcement Coordinating Committee, meets monthly with the Sheriff and all other Police Chiefs in the County.

 In accordance with the Kristin Smart Campus Security Act of 1998, CI Police and the Ventura County Sheriff’s Office have a written agreement that designates which agency will have operational responsibility for the investigation of violent crimes that occur on campus.